Blitz576/Blitz576/README.md

     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/>
   </a>
 </div>
-<p align="center"> Currently i'm a student <a href="https://iti.gov.eg/iti/home" alt="Information Technology Institute" color="red"><strong>@ITI (Open Source Applications Development Track)</strong></a> , I'm a <strong>Talented Software Engineer</strong> , I have a passion for coding, learning.
+<p align="center"> Currently i'm a student <a href="https://iti.gov.eg/iti/home" alt="Information Technology Institute" color="red"><strong>@ITI (Open Source Applications Development Track)</strong></a> , I'm a <strong>Talented Software Engineer</strong> , I 0have a passion for coding, learning.
 With a solid foundation in core concepts such as <strong>Data Structures, Algorithms, and OOP </strong> , I Also try to learn some topics about <strong>Design Patterns , DataBase And Operating systems </strong>.
 I'm interested in new technologies and trying to use the software as a solution in my life.</p>

 - 🌱 I’m currently learning **Ruby** and **React**